Ice skating in London

 Somerset House ice rink

 Probably the most well known, this skating rink takes over the central part of Somerset House from mid November to late January every winter.
-The rink is open from 10am to 10pm, and certain nights, like New Year's Eve, there are special sessions with champagne and fireworks and the occasional marriage proposal!
+The rink is open from 8.45am to 11.15pm, and certain nights, like New Year's Eve, there are special sessions with champagne and fireworks!

 Address, booking, and phone